git773/EDC-edsInput/README.md

 then add a reference to your component:
 `pac solution add-reference --path ..\`

-and build the solution. `/t:restore` part is only necessary the first time.
+and build the solution. `restore` part is only necessary the first time.
 `msbuild /t:build /restore`

 Now your unmanaged solution should be nice and packaged and you can find the zip in the `\bin\debug` folder.
 Import it manually to the environment of choice.